BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Once you have a valid requestId, it can be submitted to the `get_data` entrypoint, along with a collection code, to download data.
 This request will be honoured only if the collection code was part of the original filter set used to build the query, and one of the following is true:

-1. You have direct access to that collection, based on your permissions
+1. You have direct access to that collection, based on your permissions, or

 2. You have submitted a web data download request, that has been approved by the collection's manager